kirenate/ProgressMotion-test/frontend/README.md

 npm run build
 ```

-Builds the app for production to the `build` folder.
+Builds the app for production and copies `index.html` and `static` folder to the frontend root directory.
+This is required for nginx to serve the files from `/frontend`.

+The build process:
+1. Creates optimized production build in `build/` folder
+2. Copies `index.html` to frontend root
+3. Copies `static/` folder to frontend root

+After building, nginx can serve the app from `/frontend/index.html`.

 ## Features